-- 93. Potential Exit Capacity Revisions shall be validated through network analysis.
-The objective shall be to reduce investment that would otherwise be required to satisfy demand for Incremental Obligated Exit Capacity whilst avoiding incremental increase in risk. - 94.
-Revision opportunities shall be assessed against criteria defined within the Transmission Planning Code which is the basis for National Grid's network development decisions.
+- 86. Potential Exit Capacity Revisions shall be validated through network analysis.
+The objective shall be to reduce investment that would otherwise be required to satisfy demand for Incremental Obligated Exit Capacity whilst avoiding incremental increase in risk. - 87.
+Revision opportunities shall be assessed against criteria defined within the Transmission Planning Code which is the basis for National Grid's investment decisions.
 This shall include existing commitments, including NTS Exit (Flat) Capacity, NTS Exit (Flexibility) Capacity and Assured Offtake Pressures (see UNC defined terms), on the network.
 Revisions shall not be accepted if this puts at risk National Grid's ability to deliver its existing commitments plus those commitments created as a result of Exit Capacity Revision.
-These commitments will be taken from regulatory and commercial agreements and statutory instruments and are additional to the conditions set out in the National Grid annual planning procedures. - 95.
+These commitments will be taken from regulatory and commercial agreements and statutory instruments and are additional to the conditions set out in the National Grid annual planning procedures. - 88.
 The supply and demand scenarios used for the analysis will be consistent with the Transmission Planning Code.
 Of primary importance will be the establishment of entry gas flows.
 A key factor in the establishment of supply / demand scenarios is identification of the range of realistic and reliable gas supply flow rates.
 In regard to new ASEPs or incremental capacity at existing ASEPs future flows will not be known at the time that the Incremental Entry Capacity is released. - 96.
-The analysis shall primarily be undertaken at high demand levels.
-Flows shall be set: - for NTS Exit Points in the vicinity of the relevant ASEP27, at the Obligated Exit Capacity level; and
+89. The analysis shall primarily be undertaken at high demand levels.
+Flows shall be set: - for NTS Exit Points in the vicinity of the relevant ASEP1827, at the Obligated Exit Capacity level; and - for all other NTS Exit Points, to the appropriate level for the demand condition; - for the relevant ASEP, at the level demonstrated consistently on days of high demand.

-27 i.e. where there is a high degree of interaction between the NTS Exit Point and ASEP.
+4827 i.e. where there is a high degree of interaction between the NTS Exit Point and ASEP.